SimoneONE/SimoneONE.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. student in Engineering in Computer Science, Sapienza University of Rome, current
+* Ph.D.
+Student in Engineering in Computer Science, Sapienza University of Rome, current
 * Master of Science in Engineering in Computer Science, Sapienza University of Rome, January 2018
 * Bachelor of Science in Engineering in Computer Science and System Engineering, Sapienza University of Rome, October 2015
 * Diploma di Perito Industriale Capotecnico Informatico, I.T.I.
 Giovanni Lattanzio, July 2012